Risks

 Random bit flips.
 (No ECC).

 The above video shows there are cases in the wild where design oversights and laziness have led to the steering wheel overpowering the driver.
 This is why comma.ai stance is to err on the side of caution.
-See the comma.ai post on the subject.
+See the comma.ai post here on the subject.
 The TI2 and original TI have been designed to account for edge failure cases to ensure they will fail safely.